PuaChris/Domments/README.md

 # Domments
-A Chrome DevTools extension that allows users to add and modify comments on DOM elements of any page.
+A Chrome Extension that allows users to add personalized comments on any web page.

 ## Available Scripts